cpsughrue/compiler/README.md

 ```bash
 ./build.sh
 ```
-`build.sh` in addtion to handeling the assembly output files also compiles the compiler with gcc.
+`build.sh` in addtion to handling the assembly output files also compiles the compiler.
 This helps with debugging and is temporary.

 ## Supported Operators
 - `+`  <- addition